Private Journeys

 Guided city tour of Quito

-Today you will explore the historic centre of Quito, the first heritage site to be UNESCO listed.
+Today you will explore the historic centre of Quito, the joint first heritage city to be UNESCO listed.
 It may well be the largest in South America, and is certainly one of the best preserved: no attempt has been made gratuitously to gentrify the residencies and commerce: there is still a medley of old-style upmarket mansions and more humble homes, interspersed along narrow cobbled streets by tiny grocery shops and traditional bars.
-It’s all very atmospheric – the more so as you will travel on one of the city’s trolley buses, replicas of the trams which circulated in the capital Quito in the last century.

 Later, continue to two of Quito’s emblematic squares, graceful Plaza de San Francisco and Plaza Grande, the historical and political centre of the city fringed by some of the capital’s most important buildings including the Cathedral, the Government Palace, the Archbishop’s Palace and La Compañía church, as ornate in its gilded interior as it is without.
 The tour ends in the traditional La Ronda neighbourhood, where you’ll find artisan workshops where the crafts and trades of yesteryear are still thriving.